Next Period Recommendation Reality Check: Dataset

-Our dataset contains transaction information of a randomly selected 50 thousand Tinkoff users from January 2019 to March 2020.
+Our TTRS dataset\footnote{The dataset will be available under the CC-BY-NC-SA-4.0 license after publication.} contains transaction information of a randomly selected 50 thousand \textit{T-Bank}\footnote{Anonymized.} users from January 2019 to March 2020.
 Each transaction contains an anonymized user id, transaction type, merchant information, transaction timestamp and amount.
-Full description of the dataset can be found in \autoref{tab:DATASETDESCRIPTION}.
+Full description of the dataset can be found under \hyperref[tab:DATASETDESCRIPTION]{Appendix}.